pablodav/curlnagios/README.rst

 Title1
 ======

-Checks xx raise an alert if some is found.
+Checks an url raise an alert if some problem is found.
+Uses curl with all its power, so you can extend your check with all curl options.

 `VERSION  <burp_reports/VERSION>`__